mozilla/data-docs/src/cookbooks/main_ping_exponential_histograms.md

 [link](https://sql.telemetry.mozilla.org/queries/71472/source)

 As an implementation note, observe that we don't use `histogram_merge` here as we do above: doing so would require using [`ARRAY_AGG`](https://cloud.google.com/bigquery/docs/reference/standard-sql/functions-and-operators#array_agg) which can break down when processing large amounts of data.
-Instead we create a temporary table (`per_build_day`) by hand and then reprocess it into a structured representation.
+Instead we create an intermediate result (the `per_build_day` `WITH` statement) and then reprocess it into a structured representation.
 If you're curious what the version using `histogram_merge` would look like, see [this example](https://sql.telemetry.mozilla.org/queries/71413/source).

 In any case, rendering the data this query returns, we get a chart like this: